 YouTube reference:

-Pepsi celebrated 50 years of hip hop with an ad featuring an unreleased track by The Notorious B.I.G.
+The Partnership: To celebrate 50 years of hip hop, Pepsi released a powerful tribute ad featuring a previously unreleased track by the legendary Notorious B.I.G.

 YouTube reference: